syntasso/kratix-marketplace/argocd-application/README.md

 This example deploys the contents of the `guestbook` directory in the [argocd-example-app repository](https://github.com/argoproj/argocd-example-apps.git)

-To verify the Resource Request is applied, you can see the corresponding Application in the ArgoCD UI or resources on the cluster by run the following command while targeting the worker cluster:
+To verify the Resource is applied, you can see the corresponding Application in the ArgoCD UI or resources on the cluster by run the following command while targeting the worker cluster:
 ```
 kubectl get --namespace default deployment/guestbook-ui